bringg/aws_audit_exporter/README.md

 ## EC2 Reserved Instances listed on the marketplace

 - *aws_ec2_reserved_instances_listing_count*: Reserved instances listed on the market for a reservation
+- *aws_ec2_reserved_instances_listing_price*: Current upfront price for listing

 The following labels are exposed:

 - *az*: Availability zone
+- *created_date*: Date on which listing was created
 - *family*: Instance family
 - *instance_type*: Type of instance
+- *months_left*: Months left till Reserved Instances are retired
 - *product*: The product description
+- *region*: The region in which the Reserved Instances exists
+- *ril_id*: The reservation listing id
 - *scope*: Region or Availability Zone
+- *source_ri_id*: The original reservation id for which listing was created
-- *state*: The state of the listed Reserved Instances
+- *state*: The state of the listed Reserved Instances (available, cancelled, pending, sold)
+- *status_message*: The reason for the current status of the Reserved Instance listing.
+The response can be blank
+- *status*: The status of the listed Reserved Instances (active, cancelled, closed, pending)
-- *units*: The normalization units of the instance
+- *units*: The normalization units of the Reserved Instances

 ## EC2 Spot Instance Request